zpl-zak/padlang/README.md

 * Case switch
 * Basic variable existence checks when using variables.
 * Variable references (ex. you can pass variable reference to a procedure, which can then modify it.)
-* Supports basic Pascal-esque programs.
-(This won't be true soon.)

 ## How to use
 * Either clone the repo or `pip install padlang`, see *samples* for an example of how to use the package.